-Meet AGO Strategy Lead Carla Yuen: Born and bred New Yorker, steadfast environmentalist, collector of scent memories, and connoisseur of Asian convenience store snacks.
+Meet AGO Strategy Director Carla Yuen: Born and bred New Yorker, steadfast environmentalist, collector of scent memories, and connoisseur of Asian convenience store snacks.

 AGO exists to help remarkable nonprofits grow and succeed.
 In order to do this, we first have to get under the hood, so to speak, to understand how everything works.
 What’s the organization’s story, and how do they tell it?
 How are they structured?
 What is their cause, and how do they advocate for it?
 How do projects and campaigns ladder back up to the mission?
 And, most importantly, how can we help them do all of those things more effectively?

 Enter AGO Strategy Lead Carla Yuen—a strategist, researcher, and compelling evidence-based storyteller.
 She goes deep with the clients to figure out how everything works, articulate the big picture, and come up with exciting creative solutions to sticky problems.
 We love the rigor that she brings to her work, and the empathy.
 We also love the way her design background uniquely prepares her to connect the dots between insights and outputs, research and design.
 Carla is amazing at translating to, advocating for, and workshopping with designers.
 She writes creative briefs like a person who’s been on the receiving end of them, because she has been.